 Have you read my Part 1 and Part 2?
 Please see them, if you’d like to view some of my finer pottery.
 You can read a lot more about how it was made.

 Have you seen one of these (see below)?
 Do you know what it is?
 It’s decorated like a pot; but it’s carved from cottonwood like a Kachina.
-I’ll be publishing a short story about it soon; but I am seeking info/input from you first.
-Please leave a comment here, or track me down on Facebook, if you have any information.
+Part four of my series features this piece.
+Please leave a comment here, or track me down on Facebook, if you have any information about it.
 Made by Benson “Ben” Seeni, Hopi Kachina carver, it is a very unique piece which has confounded experts.
-Expect to see a post about it by May 1, 2016.
 I’m extremely fortunate to have found it.

 Cottonwood plaque by Benson “Ben” Seeni, Hopi.
 Approximately 8″ in diameter.